Arlington, VA, United States

 Bargaining Unit Status: No

-To qualify for a Supervisory Emergency Management Specialist, your resume and supporting documentation must support:
+To qualify for an Emergency Management Specialist (Cyber) your resume and supporting documentation must support:

 Specialized Experience: One year of specialized experience that equipped you with the particular competencies to successfully perform the duties of the position, and that is typically in or related to the position to be filled.
-To qualify at the GS-15 level, applicants must possess one year of specialized experience equivalent to the GS-14 level or equivalent under other pay systems in the Federal service, military or private sector.
+To qualify at the GS-14 level, applicants must possess one year of specialized experience equivalent to the GS-13 level or equivalent under other pay systems in the Federal service, military or private sector.
+To qualify at the GS-13 level, applicants must possess one year of specialized experience equivalent to the GS-12 level or equivalent under other pay systems in the Federal service, military or private sector.
 Applicants must meet eligibility requirements including time-in-grade (General Schedule (GS) positions only), time-after-competitive appointment, minimum qualifications, and any other regulatory requirements by the cut-off/closing date of the announcement.
-Creditable specialized experience includes: Participates in the planning, analysis, development, and coordination, as well as evaluation of current and envisioned emergency preparedness/contingency plans and concepts.
+Creditable specialized experience includes: GS-14: Provides policy planning, coordination, liaison, and technical expertise to the MA and Defense Critical Infrastructure (DCI) activities, focused on application of MA policies on cyber resiliency, research and development efforts.

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.